Stats & Training

 To get Weavile, start by catching Sneasel through walking encounters at walking.
 The chain covers 2 catchable stages before reaching the final form.

-Step 2Weavile ✓EASYSpace-Time Distortion - Obsidian FieldlandsGrassUncommonDistortionor evolve from Sneasel (Step 1)
+Step 2Weavile ✓Space-Time Distortion - Obsidian FieldlandsGrass DistortionUncommonor evolve from Sneasel (Step 1)

-Watch for Hitmonlee (Fighting), Arcanine (Fire), and Heracross (Bug) when using Weavile.
+In Legends: Arceus, watch for Hitmonlee (Fighting), Arcanine (Fire), and Heracross (Bug) when using Weavile.
 They all hit it super-effectively with STAB.
 Hitmonlee is the most dangerous since Fighting moves deal 4x damage.
 Rock, Steel, and Fairy-type attackers are also a problem.
 With 6 weakness types, most competitive teams carry at least one counter.

-Pressure increases the PP cost of moves targetting the Pokémon by one — that's the one you want on Weavile.
+Pressure increases the PP cost of moves targetting the Pokémon by one.
+That's the one you want on Weavile.
 Pickpocket is the hidden ability.
 Niche, but it has its uses.

 Since Diamond & Pearl, Weavile has been in 13 games.
 Requiring an item-based evolution to obtain means it's consistently available but requires more effort than simply catching it in the wild.